xtremelabs/xl-passbook-ruby/README.md

 * Click on <b>Configure</b> button and <b>follow the instructions</b> in the wizard
 * Once you <b>download</b> the pass.cer, double-click to <b>install</b>
 * In the "Keychain Access" tool <b>right-click</b> on Pass Type ID: <you.pass.id> and click <b>"Export "Pass Type .....""</b>
-* Change "File Format" to "Personal Information Exchange(.p12)" and <b>save</b> (preferably in Rails.root/data/certificates/)
+* Change "File Format" to "Personal Information Exchange(.p12)" and <b>save</b> (preferably to Rails.root/data/certificates/)
 * The password you enter during the saving process will go into the initializer ("Run Generator" step)

 ### WWDR Certificate
 Second certificate you need to sign a pkpass

 1. <b>Download</b> http://developer.apple.com/certificationauthority/AppleWWDRCA.cer
 * Double-click to <b>install</b>
 * In the "Keychain Access" tool <b>right-click</b> on "Apple Worldwide Developer Relations Certification Authority" and click on <b>Export "Apple....</b>
-* Change "File Format" to "Privacy Enhanced Mail (.pem)" and <b>save</b> it (preferably in Rails.root/data/certificates/)
+* Change "File Format" to "Privacy Enhanced Mail (.pem)" and <b>save</b> it (preferably to Rails.root/data/certificates/)

 ### Run generator
 All the <b>parameters are optional</b>.
 You can just edit the initializer later
 ```
    rails g passbook:config [pass_type_id] [template_path] [cert_path] [cert_password] [wwdr_certificate_path]
 ```
-that will create an initializer passbook-ruby.rb in config/initializers/ that look like the following (by default):
+that will create an initializer passbook.rb in config/initializers/ that look like the following (by default):
 ```
 Passbook::Config.instance.configure do |passbook|
   passbook.pass_config['pass.com.acme']={